 ARRIVING AT SAI NGAM HOT SPRING

-As you turn off the main road to head down to Sai Ngam Hot Spring, you’ll be stopped at a checkpoint at the beginning of the national park.
-There is an entrance fee of 200 Baht per person and a further 20 Baht per scooter/vehicle.
+As you turn off the main road to head down to Sai Ngam Hot Spring, you’ll be stopped at a checkpoint at the beginning of the national park to pay the 230 Baht National Park Fee.

 WHAT TO EXPECT AT SAI NGAM HOT SPRING